amr-abdelhamid/refbook/manuscript/4-DivideAndConquer.md

 So, services enjoy the maximum level of decoupling.
 You can view them as standalone applications which could be glued together in order to provide greater value for some end user.

-Now, the questions is: *Do we need to divide our code into modules or components or services?* The only answer that I can provide is: Divide the code into modules.
+Now, the questions is: **Do we need to divide our code into modules or components or services?** The answer that I can provide is: Divide the code into modules.
 Then, assess whether or not it is useful and safe to upgrade them to components or services.

 {icon=bookmark}
 G> *Divide the code into modules.
-Then, assess whether or not it is **useful AND safe** to upgrade them to components or services.*
+Then, assess whether or not it is **useful and safe** to upgrade them to components or services.*

 A> ## About Microservices
 A>